- Wentzville School District

 - Reading Success Plan (RSP) Resources

-Reading Success Plan (RSP) Resources
+Reading Success Plan (RSP) Information

 -

-Teachers determine which students need a Reading Success Plan, based on the data from i-Ready. -
+- Teachers determine which students need a Reading Success Plan based on the data from i-Ready Diagnostic and Literacy Tasks.

 -